ramigs/conquering-responsive-layouts/README.md

 }
 ```

-- Now, imagine we want a small button:
+- Now imagine we want a small button:

 ```css
 .btn-small {